 If you have no society near you then you can use Ancestry however, it is harder because you are not looking at a nice index, you are looking at the original record and it is in French with often difficult handwriting.

-Knowing the the town or parish of your ancestors will of course be a help.
+Knowing the town or parish of your ancestors will, of course, be a help.
 If you have a society near you, they most likely will have a book for the parish where your family is from.
 It is always easier to search in a small book rather than the very large Blue Drouin.

 I will discuss French Canadian genealogy more in future posts.